Asedem/MineLibs/README.md

 # This Project will be discontinued

-The API is a bit to full.
-It will be split in different tinier projects.
-The Projects will be linked here in the future.
-For now, you have to use the MineLibs or copy the code from my classes to your project.
-It's free for use :D
+The API is a bit too full.
+It will be split into several smaller projects that I will publish under the <a href="https://github.com/XyloCraft">XyloCraft</a> organization.
+The projects will be linked here in the future.
+For now, you have to use MineLibs or copy the code from my classes into your project.
+The usage is free :D

 <br>